 The whistle is clear enough to be audible from the next room without being shrill or irritating.

 The kettle itself is made out of thick layers of metal and holds heat in for a surprisingly long time after boiling.

 If you pour a cup of tea and come back fifteen minutes later, you can heat the remaining water to a boil in a minute or two.
 The spout lever opens easily with gentle pressure from your index finger.

-The base of this kettle is a bit larger than other competing models, enabling it to soak the full heat from your burner.
+The base of this kettle is a bit larger than competing models, enabling it to soak up the full heat from your burner.